munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 won't.
 You have to return all the way back to your language's event loop and give the OS some time to spin before it will be done.

-Once it is, you need to resume what you were doing.
+Once operation completes, you need to resume what you were doing.
 The usual way a language "remembers where it is" is the *callstack*.
 That tracks all of the functions that are currently being invoked and where the instruction pointer is in each one.

-But to do async IO, you have to unwind discard the entire C callstack.
+But to do async IO, you have to unwind and discard the entire C callstack.
 Kind of a Catch-22.
 You can do super fast IO, you just can't do anything with the result!
-Every language that has async IO in its bowels&mdash;or in the case of JS, the browser's event loop&mdash;copes with this in some way.
+Every language that has async IO in its core -- or in the case of JS, the browser's event loop -- copes with this in some way.

 Node with its ever-marching-to-the-right callbacks stuffs all of those callframes in closures.
 When you do: